quicwg/base-drafts/draft-ietf-quic-http.md

 or trailers.

 An HTTP request/response exchange fully consumes a bidirectional QUIC stream.
-After sending a request, a client closes the stream for sending; after sending a final response, the server closes the stream for sending and the QUIC stream is fully closed.
-Requests and responses are considered complete when the corresponding QUIC stream is closed in the appropriate direction.
+After sending a request, a client MUST close the stream for sending.
+Unless using the CONNECT method (see {{the-connect-method}}), clients MUST NOT make stream closure dependent on receiving a response to their request.
+After sending a final response, the server MUST close the stream for sending.
+At this point, the QUIC stream is fully closed.

+When a stream is closed, this indicates the end of an HTTP message.
+Because some messages are large or unbounded, endpoints SHOULD begin processing partial HTTP messages once enough of the message has been received to make progress.
+If a client stream terminates without enough of the HTTP message to provide a complete response, the server SHOULD abort its response with the error code HTTP_INCOMPLETE_REQUEST.

 A server can send a complete response prior to the client sending an entire request if the response does not depend on any portion of the request that has